szomer/Music-App/README.md

 # Music App

 Front end web application - to listen to my premade playlist.
+To view click [HERE](https://szomer.github.io/Music-App/) (github pages).

 - The music used is copy right free and can be found at [NoCopyrightSounds](http://ncs.io).
 - Plain HTML, CSS, JS and [jQuery](https://jquery.com).